-This course presents a systematic approach to front office procedures by detailing the flow of business through a hotel, from the reservations process to check-out and settlement.
-The course also examines the various elements of effective front office management, paying particular attention to the planning and evaluation of front office operations and to human resources management.
-Front office procedures and management are placed within the context of the overall operation of a hotel.
-Prerequisites: HSM 101, MTH 105 or higher.
+This course provides a step by step approach of front office procedures.
+The objectives of the course ensure an understanding of the importance of front office interactions in each hotel department.
+The course also examines the various elements of effective front office management, paying particular attention to the planning and evaluation of front office operations.
+Prerequisites: Grade of "C" or better in HSM 101, MTH 105 or higher.

-HSM-248 Beverage Management and Affinities
+HSM-248 Bar and Beverage Management

 This course is designed to provide students with the practical knowledge needed to responsibly manage a profitable bar or beverage operation.
-Course work will involve looking at and planning for business profitability.
-Menu design, bar layout and equipment, hiring and staffing for success, budgeting and purchasing and an in-depth look at responsible alcohol service will be discussed.
-In addition, the class explores the relationships among beverages such as wine, beer, and coffee and various foods.
-Prerequisites: HSM 101.
+Course work will involve planning for business profitability, menu design, bar layout and equipment, hiring and staffing, budgeting, purchasing and an in-depth look at responsible alcohol service.
+Prerequisites: Grade of "C" or better in HSM 101.

-HSM-251 Food Service Design and Layout
+HSM-251 Menu Design and Food Service Management

 Professionals in the industry feel that many, if not all aspects of a restaurant operation success is determined by the design, management and analysis of the menu.
 This course is dedicated to the understanding of proper design of the menu as the central influence of this success for a restaurant.
-The class is focused on various aspects of this design and will include costing methods, pricing strategies, physical design of the menu, service styles, production of the menu, forecasting, purchasing and the marketing of the menu.
-Additional topics of discussion include: nutritional labeling and structuring menus to the meet Food Pyramid parameters, menu disclaimers, ethical leadership and use of various software applications.
-Prerequisites: HSM 101, HSM 125 and CUL 101.
+This course focuses on various aspects of this design to include costing methods, pricing strategies, physical design of the menu, service styles, production of the menu, forecasting, purchasing and the marketing of the menu.
+Prerequisites: HSM 125 and grade of "C" or better in HSM 101 and CUL 101.